EduardoBrito97/study-playground/study-kotlin-spring-boot/Annotations.md

 Spring deals with JSON bodies by adding the ```@RequestBody``` before the param in the function.
 To get the param from the path, ```@PathVariable``` is to be used.

-To initialize the project, you can use https://start.spring.io/ and select the dependencies you want.
+To initialize the project, you can use [Start Spring IO website](https://start.spring.io/) and select the dependencies you want.
 We want to have it:

 - Spring Web
   - Provides the web framework.